» Dental Hygiene Program Home «

 - Raw science GPA of 2.5.
 Raw science GPA is calculated using any and all attempts within the most recent 5-year period in BIOL 1217, 1218, 2021 and CHEM 1117 (or equivalent).
 No less than 8 credits of basic sciences completed.

 - Students with no prior college experience are NOT eligible for admission into Dental Hygiene.

-- All basic science courses must be completed within the past five years calculated from the Fall Semester in which you plan entry into the Dental Hygiene Program.
+- All basic science courses and Dental Radiology (DS 1300) must be completed within the past five years calculated from the Fall Semester in which you plan entry into the Dental Hygiene Program.